BugShot Guyana

 • Workshop is limited to 20 participants.

-Instructors: Piotr Naskrecki, and John Abbott (Please note: changes in instructors may be necessary depending on workshop enrollment).
+Instructors: Piotr Naskrecki, Thomas Shahan, and John Abbott (Please note: changes in instructors may be necessary depending on workshop enrollment).

 Topics include: